petipoua/petipoua/README.md

 I work across code, product, and marketing.
 I like shipping small products end-to-end: backend, frontend, deployment, copy, UX, and iteration from real user feedback.

+I'm looking for someone interested in building a high growth startup.

 ## What I'm building

 - [**Zenkan**](https://zenkan.app) — A note-taking app between Notion and Google Keep: flexible kanban boards, rich text, satisfying UX, built for personal notes that feel good to use.